-- FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: some dedicated processor registers may be read but not modified when the instruction accessing the register is in problem mode. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following rule: none.
+- FDP_ACF.1.3 The abstract machine shall explicitly authorize access of subjects to objects based on the following additional rules: some dedicated processor registers may be read but not modified when the instruction accessing the register is in problem mode. - FDP_ACF.1.4 The abstract machine shall explicitly deny access of subjects to objects based on the following rule: none.